KaiTheRedNinja/Portfolio/Documentation.docc/My Work/Industry Experience.md

 The companies I've had the pleasure to work with

 ## Overview

 I've worked with various companies in the tech industry, both local and international.
-Here are some of the highlights.
+These companies have given me the opportunity to work on a wide range of projects, from app development to customer experience and more.

+I've learned valuable skills and gained insights into the tech industry through these valuable experiences, and I cannot thank them enough for the opportunities they've given me.

 ## Featured
 @Links(visualStyle: detailedGrid) {